Trusted WordPress tutorials, when you need them most.

 define( 'UPLOADS', 'wp-content/'.'files' );

-The above snippet changes the upload directory to wp-content/files, so make sure to replace it with the location you want to use.
+The above snippet changes the upload directory to wp-content/files, like in our earlier example.
+Make sure to replace it with the location you want to use.

 After that, scroll to the ‘Insertion’ box and select ‘Auto Insert’ if it isn’t selected already.
 You can then open the ‘Location’ dropdown and choose ‘Run Everywhere’ to make sure the snippet is active across your entire WordPress website.